lawrennd/old_talks/_data-science/includes/a-time-for-professionalisation.md

 \notes{Disruptive technologies take time to assimilate, and best practices, as well as the pitfalls of new technologies take time to share.
 Historically, new technologies led to new professions.
 [Isambard Kingdom Brunel](https://en.wikipedia.org/wiki/Isambard_Kingdom_Brunel) (born 1806) was a leading innovator in civil, mechanical and naval engineering.
 Each of these has its own professional institutions founded in 1818, 1847, and 1860 respectively.

-[Nikola Tesla](https://en.wikipedia.org/wiki/Nikola_Tesla) developed the modern approach to electrical distribution, he was born in 1856 and the American Instiute for Electrical Engineers was founded in 1884, the UK equivalent was founded in 1871.
+[Nikola Tesla](https://en.wikipedia.org/wiki/Nikola_Tesla) developed the modern approach to electrical distribution, he was born in 1856 and the American Institute for Electrical Engineers was founded in 1884, the UK equivalent was founded in 1871.

-[William Schockley Jr](https://en.wikipedia.org/wiki/William_Shockley), born 1910, led the group that developed the transistor, referred to as "the man who brought silicon to Silicon Valley", in 1963 the American Institute for Electical Engineers merged with the Institute of Radio Engineers to form the Institute of Electrical and Electronic Engineers.
+[William Schockley Jr](https://en.wikipedia.org/wiki/William_Shockley), born 1910, led the group that developed the transistor, referred to as "the man who brought silicon to Silicon Valley", in 1963 the American Institute for Electrical Engineers merged with the Institute of Radio Engineers to form the Institute of Electrical and Electronic Engineers.

 [Watts S. Humphrey](https://en.wikipedia.org/wiki/Watts_Humphrey), born 1927, was known as the "father of software quality", in the 1980s he founded a program aimed at understanding and managing the software process.
 The British Computer Society was founded in 1956.
 }